-You want to interact and make connection.
-Your kids do too but not in the way you might think.
+You want to interact and make a connection as soon as your kids get home.
+Your kids do too, but not in the way you might think.
 You’ve missed them, want to know what they did in your absence, how they got along, or if they had any problems.
-But to your kids, questions feel like an interrogation.
-They have just spent a long hard day meeting (or not) expectations, doing things they don’t necessarily want to do, following orders, coping as best they can, and hopefully working hard and learning.
+But to your kids, questions can feel like an interrogation.
+They have just spent a long hard day trying to meet school expectations, such as listening to teachers, following directions, doing things they don’t necessarily want to do, coping as best they can, and hopefully working hard and learning.
 They need a break.
 They need to know, here is the place where I am completely accepted and loved.
 They need to chill.

 Each of these 5 questions is filled with an expectation.

 What if school was terrible?
 Your child may or may not want to tell you because he has a picture of exactly how you will react.
 Does he want to tell you the truth and have you get upset or worried and immediately ask more questions?
 Or does he want to make you happy so you won’t do the above.
 Even if it all went well, he probably doesn’t want to go through the details of the day—yet.

 2. What do you have for homework?

 Homework is the last thing she wants to think about right now.
 Going through her head with this question is, Do you expect me to work all the time?
 Give me a break and get off my back.
 Your child has many more important things on her mind once she is out of school and probably none of them have to do with homework.

 Safest answer: “I don’t have any.”